RSwarnkar/Challenge-Labs-AZ-104/Challenge Labs/Azure Compute Captain /Challenge 4 : Contoso Web Application Deployment.md

 ### **Lab Environment:**

-1. This lab consists an Azure subscription and contributor-permitted resource group called **Challenge4-SUFFIX**.
+1. This lab consists of an Azure subscription and a contributor-permitted resource group called **Challenge4-SUFFIX**.

 2. You need to use the **Challenge4-SUFFIX** resource group through out the challenge.

 3. To access the Azure portal, open a new browser tab, go to **[Azure Portal](https://portal.azure.com)**, and log in with the Azure credentials provided on the **Environment details** page.

 ### **Level:** Advanced